michaelcontento/monkey-shovel/README.md

         touch shovel/meta.py

     **TODO:** This should be fixed!
-I have noe glue why this is important but this file, in combination with `meta/__init__.py`, was the only way to get it running.
+I have no clue why this is important but this file, in combination with `meta/__init__.py`, was the only way to get it running.